Mission

 About INWJC

-In June 2011 the Inland Northwest Juneteenth Coalition was formed and recognized by the State of Washington.
+In June 2011 the Inland Northwest Juneteenth Coalition (INWJC) was formed and recognized by the State of Washington.
 Noticing a need for community-minded unity and educational uplift, we saw a chance to progress an event the Spokane Minister’s Fellowship already had acknowledged in their respective churches throughout Spokane.
-We felt that this celebration needed to be felt and appreciated by everyone in Spokane and the surrounding communities.
-It was on a rainy day, the 18th of June in 2011, and the Juneteenth celebration in Spokane took on its new face in the community.
-With the Spokane Minister’s Fellowship assisting us, we put on a program that not only educated the many on hand but also set the foundation to uplift a community on social togetherness for years to come.
+We felt it was time for the celebration to be felt and appreciated by everyone in Spokane and the surrounding communities.
+Later that month, on a rainy June 18th, the Juneteenth celebration in Spokane took on its new face in the community.
+With assistance from the Spokane Minister’s Fellowship, we put on a program that educated the many in attendance and set the foundation to uplift a community of social togetherness for years to come.

 "Juneteenth is a day of reflection, a day of renewal, a pride-filled day.
 It is a moment in time taken to appreciate the African American experience.
 It is inclusive of all races, ethnicities and nationalities - as nothing is more comforting than the hand of a friend."